kshitizShri929/Spring-Boot-documents-/customArchetype.md

 ## Conclusion

-You have successfully created a custom Maven archetype from an existing Spring Boot project and generated a new project using that archetype.
+We have successfully created a custom Maven archetype from an existing Spring Boot project and generated a new project using that archetype.
 This process allows you to reuse code and structure for similar projects efficiently.

 #### NOTE :